 The Vineyard Excursion experience is offered spring through fall and gives visitors a chance to explore part of their historic Mont La Salle vineyard on an ATV.
 This educational vineyard tour gives guests the chance to learn about vineyard management practices including trellising and the family’s philosophy on growing grapes.
 And it provides an excellent overview of their Mt.
 Veeder estate vineyards along with stellar views from their uppermost vineyard blocks.

-We will experience both the ATV and blending seminar experiences in 2020.
+We will experience the ATV experience in 2021.
 Updates coming by

-Visitors sometimes arrive to Hess Collection on bicycle, cycling along Redwood Road (a scenic and windy ride from the city of Napa) – the winery provides a number of bicycle rack parking just below the main parking lots).
+Visitors sometimes arrive to Hess Collection on bicycle, cycling along Redwood Road (a scenic and windy at times, steep ride from the city of Napa) – the winery provides a number of bicycle rack parking just below the main parking lots).

 The Lions Head Cellar opened in 2018 after being remodeled; the centerpiece is a large stainless steel tank dating back to the days of the Christian Brothers – which was severally damaged in the Napa earthquake of August 2014.
 Rather then ship this off to the scrap yard, the winery elected to pay homage to both the earthquake and the resulting almost artistic look to the tank after it was damaged.

 Hess Collection is well distributed nationally.
 Joining their wine club gives one access to some intriguing events including one gathering where one gets to blend wines with the head winemaker and the winning blend is announced at the day’s end.
 For more information and or to join their wine club, visit: www.hesscollection.com